Volunteer with Cycle Toronto!

 Do you love sparking conversations about cycling issues?
 Do you dream of a more inspiring and bicycle-friendly city?
 Cycle Toronto advocates for safer streets, while providing education on how to be safer on the streets.
 Join us and have fun connecting with others, talking about cycling, and transforming our city!

 At volunteer orientation, we'll describe all our volunteer teams in more detail and you can choose which one(s) you'd like to join.
-Or scroll down to learn more, and let us know in your application if you already have a team in mind.
+Or scroll down to learn more.
 Our city-wide volunteer teams are:

 - Trailer Brigadiers

 (Interested in grassroots local advocacy instead?
 Volunteer with our Ward Advocacy Program!)

 Cycle Toronto holds rides and events of our own throughout the year, and our Bike Valet service offers free, secure parking for cyclists at other events throughout the city (e.g. music festivals, film festivals, and more).
 Bikewatchers park people's bikes and talk to them about cycling issues.
 In 2014, we've been at Field Trip, NxNE, World Pride, Modest Mouse and Lorde concerts, TIFF, Word on the Street, STWM, and numerous other great events.

 Bikewatchers are people who are positive, friendly, and engaging, and willing to keep up to date on cycling issues in the city.
 With staff guidance, they discuss our campaigns and positions, and encourage people to support cycling in the city by talking to their City Councillors and joining Cycle Toronto.
 They may also transport materials, set up and take down our events, and help in other ways.

 We ask Bikewatchers to commit to at least two shifts per month, whether at Bike Valets or at other Cycle Toronto events.
 Shifts will be filled on a first-come first-served basis!

 Our fantastic Street Smarts program has two components: